 If the agent or broker takes the time to look into the deed with the seller's copy or from the registry of deeds.

-That talk with the owner about right of ways or easement right up front, whatever the title issue is best handled early on.
+That talk with the owner about right of ways or easements right up front, whatever the title issue is best handled early on.

 We talked earlier about the importance to secure the letter, to get pre-approved for a bank home mortgage loan.